fscorrupt/awesome-stars/README.md

 ## Others

+- [brettpetch/plex-cdn](https://github.com/brettpetch/plex-cdn) - This is an example of how to proxy Plex instances through NGINX, caching posters at the edge.
 - [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create docker images at the click of a button, and manage your network with an easy to use UI
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services